 It’s a death sentence to take a photograph.
 No one’s supposed to know this place exists.
 The ruins, the rusted leaking pipes dripping sulfur water, my mind reels back: pipes forced down the throats of unwitting birds and geese.
-Their stomachs pumped with grain and sawdust protrude out of proportion as they gurgle up undigestible remnants—humans could have eaten instead.
+Their stomachs pumped with grain and sawdust, protrude out of proportion, as they gurgle undigestible remnants humans could have eaten instead.

-Fatty liver is still a delicacy to the Upper Echelons of our ruling class, the exploitation class, those who seek out our dwindling resources and gobble them up at their leisure.
-Even after the fowl disease stopped anyone with any sense.
-Not for the humans who pumped their veins with antibiotics, allowing them to continue their exploitive appetites.
+Fatty liver is still a delicacy to the Upper Echelons of our ruling class.
+The exploitation class.
+Those who seek out our dwindling resources and gobble them up at their leisure.
+Even after the fowl disease had stopped anyone with any sense.
+Not for those who pumped their veins with antibiotics, allowing a continuation of their exploitive appetites.

 Appetites that destroy our environment.
-There’s little freshwater or land left to farm.
+There’s scarce freshwater or land left to farm.
 This factory is one of the few outposts churning out animal byproducts.
-The buffalo and cows died-off a decade ago, the rest of the land creatures drowned in the floods.
+The buffalo and cows died off a decade ago, the rest of the land creatures drowned in the floods.
 Birds that didn’t escape were caught and now, here.
-It used to be only geese and ducks that were turned into fatty liver, now it’s any bird caught alive.
+It used to be that only geese and ducks were turned into fatty liver, now it’s any bird caught alive.

-The camera I brought bangs against the side of my leg as I step over a bird’s carcass, the flesh peeled back, boney ribs exposed.
+My camera bangs against the side of my leg as I step over a bird’s carcass, the flesh peeled back, boney ribs exposed.

 The others in my camp grew too hungry and tired for this mission.
 As a ranking member of Metropolis, I volunteered.
 If we release the caged fowl into the sky, they could eventually proliferate and maybe, one day, we’ll eat fresh eggs again.
-Until then, it’s snails and mollusks we fish-out of the tide pools.
+Until then, its snails and mollusks fished out of the tide pools.

 I don’t really need the camera for what I’m about to do.
-But I want a before and after shot.
-Show the Caver’s the truth.
+But I want a before and after shot and show the Caver’s the truth.
 Most, refuse to leave their cave dwellings in fear of viruses.

 The birds sense my approach, fluttering, cawing, frantically flapping against their cages.
 “Shh,” I whisper as if that’ll do anything.

-I slide behind a bloodied cage, a goose’s one eye watches, and hold my breath.
-Heavy mud-coated boots pass inches away and I shrink smaller, chewing my lips shut.
+I slide behind a bloodied cage, a goose’s eye watches, and I hold my breath.
+Heavy mud-coated boots pass inches away.
+I shrink and chew my lips shut.
 The guard isn’t much taller than my 5-feet.
 Stunted growth like the rest of us.

 But he has a turbo.
-One laser beam in my direction, I’ll disintegrate into vapor, and then what?
-What happens to my little sister, my baby brother, our grandfather, what’s left of my family.
+One beam in my direction, I’ll disintegrate into vapor, and then what?
+What happens to my sister, my baby brother, our grandfather, what’s left of my family.